captn3m0/codechef/_problems/easy/PLAYFIT.md

 ### Input:

 The first line of the input contains a single integer T, the number of test cases.
 Each test case begins with a single integer N, the number of practice matches Rayne has played.
 The next line contains N integers.
 The ith integer, gi, on this line represents the number of goals Rayne scored in his ith practice match.
-The matches are given in chronological order i.e. j > i means match number j took place after match number i. ### Output:
+The matches are given in chronological order i.e. j &gt; i means match number j took place after match number i. ### Output:

 For each test case output a single line containing the maximum goal difference that Rayne can show to his coach and manager.
 If he's not fit yet, print "UNFIT". ### Constraints:

-1<=T<=10
+1&lt;=T&lt;=10
-1<=N<=100000
+1&lt;=N&lt;=100000
-0<=gi<=1000000 (Well, Rayne's a legend!
+0&lt;=gi&lt;=1000000 (Well, Rayne's a legend!
 You can expect him to score so many goals!) ### Example:

 **Input:**
 3